 The breakdown of assessment methods for this course is: 9-27% practical assessment, 19-59% coursework, and 32-54% written examination.

 Our International Wildlife Biology degree is practically oriented and you will have opportunities to further develop your practical skills, understanding and application by participating in our residential field courses.
-Current field course destinations include South Africa, which is a compulsory element of our degree programme, and our tropical field course (optional).
+Current field course destinations include South Africa, which is a compulsory element of our degree programme, and our tropical ecology field course in Mexico (optional).
 Additional costs apply to both these field courses.

 The International Wildlife Biology course includes modules with significant fieldwork elements, which come with certain physical demands.
 If you have a disability that is likely to be affected by physical demands, please get in touch with the course leader Dr David Lee as soon as possible.
 All applicants are encouraged to attend a University Applicant Day to discuss the field courses with our staff, including current additional costs and the nature of the activities that are undertaken.